 What Makes These The Best Apple Hand Pies?

-- Homemade Pie Crust: I am a firm believer that the crust makes or breaks a pie.
+- Homemade Pie Crust: I am a firm believer that the crust makes or breaks a pie, and this homemade pie crust recipe is hands down the best I homemade dough I have ever had.
 Even if you think you’re not a crust person, a bland or undone crust will make even the best pie filling taste sub-par.
 Making a pie crust from scratch is easy, and it makes all of the difference in the world.

-- Apple Filling: The filling is a mixture of honeycrisp apples, sugar, and spices.
-I prefer to use a sweeter apple, like honeycrisp, fuji, or gala, but you can certainly use a tart apple, like granny smith.
+- Homemade Apple Pie Filling: This easy apple pie filling is a mixture of honeycrisp apples, sugar, and spices.
+In my opinion the best kinds of apples for apple pie filling are sweeter, like honeycrisp, fuji, or gala, but you can certainly use a tart apple, like granny smith.

 - Cinnamon Glaze: Of course you can serve these with ice cream or whipped cream, but in true hand pie fashion, I wanted to give it a little extra something something and I opted for a cinnamon glaze that is to die for.